Sections

 #1 main cause of death for Americans aged 18 to 45 since 2021

-In response, the Brookings Institution has conducted extensive research into the public health and security dimensions of this crisis to develop effective policy solutions.
-Through 12 in-depth papers, “The fentanyl epidemic in North America and the global reach of synthetic opioids” provides actionable recommendations for U.S. domestic and international policies and lessons for other governments.
+For years, the Brookings Institution has conducted extensive research into the public health and security dimensions of this crisis to develop effective policy solutions.
+The previous phase of the initiative produced 12 in-depth papers and a podcast series, “The Killing Drugs,” offering actionable recommendations for U.S. domestic and international policy, as well as insights for other governments.
+Building on this foundation, the project’s second phase provides timely analysis of the shifting policy and crime market landscape while continuing to offer policy recommendations.

 U.S. drug markets